SeleniumHQ/seleniumhq.github.io/website_and_docs/content/blog/2022/dev-and-beta-channel-browsers-via-docker-selenium.md

 ---
-title: "Dev and Beta Channel Browser Support via Docker Selenium"
+title: "Dev and Beta Channel Browsers via Docker Selenium"
-linkTitle: "Dev and Beta Channel Browser Support via Docker Selenium"
+linkTitle: "Dev and Beta Channel Browsers via Docker Selenium"
 date: 2022-08-22
 tags: ["webdriver", "docker", "browsers", "chrome", "firefox", "edge"]
 categories: ["general", "browsers", "docker"]
 author: James Mortensen ([@jmort253](https://twitter.com/jmort253))
 description: >
-  Now you can test on Google Chrome, Mozilla Firefox, and Microsoft Edge on the Dev and Beta Channels using Docker Selenium
+  Now you can test on Google Chrome, Mozilla Firefox, and Microsoft Edge on the Dev and Beta channels using Docker Selenium
 ---

-We now have the browser beta and dev channel releases published to [Selenium Docker Hub](https://hub.docker.com/u/selenium) and updated every two days.
-This enables QA teams to test their applications on pre-release versions of Google Chrome, Mozilla Firefox, and Microsoft Edge before their official releases and using container tools such as Docker.
+The Docker Selenium browser Beta and Dev channel releases are now regularly published to [Docker Hub](https://hub.docker.com/u/selenium) and updated every two days.
+This enables QA teams to test their applications on pre-release versions of Google Chrome, Mozilla Firefox, and Microsoft Edge before their official releases, using container tools, such as Docker.
 This empowers teams to stay ahead of the curve and catch potential showstoppers in their CI environment _before_ those issues have an impact on their users.

 ### What are "release channels"?

 Here's some background on release channels: Google, Mozilla, and Microsoft all maintain different "channels" for their respective browser releases.
-The one most end users use is known as the "stable" channel.
-The stable channel consists of versions of these browsers which have passed rigorous testing and are considered "production-ready".
+Most end users use the "Stable" channel.
+The Stable channel releases have passed rigorous testing, and these versions are considered "production-ready".
 Up until now, this was a QA team's only option for testing when using Docker Selenium.
 Today, we're pleased to announce teams can also test on versions of these browsers yet to be released to the general population.
-These are the beta and dev channels.
+These are the Beta and Dev channels.

 For clarity, here is Google's description of these 3 channels from [their "Chrome Release Channels" page](https://www.chromium.org/getting-involved/dev-channel/):